 Similarly to other electric items, EV ranges can actually decrease over time from incorrect charging cycles, or constant use of fast-charging functionalities.
 While this figure is only minimal, it’s worth noting if you plan to purchase and maintain an EV for a long time, rather than leasing one through our P+B Salary Sacrifice Scheme, where this would most likely not be an issue for you.

 Outside temperatures also have an effect on EV range.
-In cold weather, energy is used to warm the cabin, but also to prevent the battery from malfunctioning due to low temperatures.
+In cold weather, energy is used to warm the cabin but also to prevent the battery from malfunctioning due to low temperatures.
 In hot weather, air conditioning cools you down but also consumes energy.
 The same goes for cooling the battery so it doesn’t overheat.
 With that being said, this phenomenon isn’t unique to EVs, with the range of ICE vehicles also decreasing by between 10 – 20% during city driving in the winter.

 I’m moving to EVs for the first time – is the range still an inconvenience?

-According to recent studies, the average distance driven in any given day is around 20 miles, or just over 140 miles per week.
+According to a study in 2023, the average distance driven in any given day is around 20 miles, or just over 140 miles per week.
 More than 10 years ago, even this level of driving might have forced you to start thinking about your charging options during road trips.
-But now, given that the average range of electric vehicles has more than doubled, not only do you have to charge less frequently but you also benefit from today’s extensive charging infrastructure.
-Additionally, with a charge point at home, you have the equivalent of having a fuel station at your house, without any of the environmental or logistical issues that come with it.
+But now, given that the average range of EVs has more than doubled, not only do you have to charge less frequently, but you also benefit from today’s extensive charging infrastructure.

 So in an average period of driving, you won’t have to charge as much.
 And when combined with charger developments, improved charger energy efficiency and upgraded lithium-ion batteries, you’ll spend less time waiting for your battery to fill and more time going to where you need to.
-More and more charging locations available in places such as retail locations and public car parks also means you rarely have to worry about finding a place to charge your vehicle.

-There are also more home charging options available than ever before, meaning the bulk of charging will likely be done in the comfort of your own home.
 Rapid chargers also ensure that, depending on your type of vehicle, you could have over 100 miles of range in as little as 15 minutes – significantly faster than a few years ago.

 With all that being said, there’s still a chance you might have to drive to destinations that are further than the maximum range of your EV, even on full charge, so it’s important to double check where you can charge your vehicle at an appropriate destination on your journey by using an app like Zap Map.